Santa Cruz vacation rentals

 Santa Cruz is the quintessential California beach town, where the waves are big, the vibe is laid-back, and every third person has a surfboard hanging out of their jeep.
 Here you'll find a treasure trove of funky thrift shops side by side with locavore restaurants that source their ingredients from nearby farms.
 The infamous Santa Cruz Beach, just a stone's throw away from downtown, is known for its vintage boardwalk and surf culture (the modern wetsuit was invented here).
 Venture inland to the Santa Cruz Mountains and you'll be greeted by nearly 2,000-year-old redwood trees and a handful of California’s most forward-thinking wineries.
 And there's no shortage of unique rentals to call home for your stay, from leafy beach bungalows on Laurel Street to relaxing Spanish revival abodes lining Soquel Avenue and the Victorian homes of Beach Hill.

-When is the best time to stay in a vacation rental in Santa Cruz?
+The best time to stay in a vacation rental in Santa Cruz

 June through August are the warmest and driest months in Santa Cruz, coinciding with peak travel season.
 Something to keep in mind: A coastal California phenomenon known as June gloom means that fog is known to creep in during early summer, potentially impacting your beach-going plans.
-Late summer tends to be more reliable for sunny days, and fall is actually one of the best times of year to book vacation rentals here if you want cloudless skies, pleasant weather, and fewer crowds; October still maintains high temperatures in the 70s Fahrenheit.
+Late summer tends to be more reliable for sunny days, and fall is actually one of the best times of year for cloudless skies, pleasant weather, and fewer crowds; October still maintains high temperatures in the 70s Fahrenheit.
 January and February are the wettest and coldest months, with just over 6 inches of average rainfall and an average low of 42 degrees.

 Santa Cruz Beach Boardwalk